 Can you be DUI in a parked car?

 The answer is that it depends.
 To be convicted of an OWI in a parked car, a prosecutor must prove beyond a reasonable doubt that the person was operating a motor vehicle.
-Usually operating is not an issue.
-However, it does become an issue if the person is found sleeping or passed out in a car along the side of a road or in a parking lot.
+“Operating” becomes an issue if someone is found sleeping or passed out in a car.
+Cases with unconscious drivers typically stem from situations where police investigate a car stopped along the side of a road or in a vacant parking lot.

-The passed out or sleeping person can be the basis for a possible motion to dismiss or make it difficult to raise reasonable doubt at trial because of the question of whether they were operating.
+The passed out or sleeping person can be the basis for a possible motion to dismiss or make it challenging to raise reasonable doubt at trial because of whether they were operating.
 The person must be in “actual physical control” of the vehicle.
-In recent years, Michigan court’s have defined operating many different ways.
+In recent years, Michigan courts have defined “operating” differently.

 What is “operating” under the influence of alcohol?

-There are cases that allow that a person can be convicted based on circumstantial evidence if a reasonable conclusion could be reached that the person was operating the motor vehicle sometime before the arrest.
-This can be difficult if the prosecutor cannot show beyond a reasonable doubt that the person was driving (and not someone else) and the blood alcohol was over the legal limit at the time the vehicle was operated.
-The claim is almost always that the drinking occurred after the car was parked.
+Some cases would allow a convicted based on circumstantial evidence if the driver operated the motor vehicle sometime before the arrest.
+This argument can be challenging if the prosecutor cannot show beyond a reasonable doubt that the person was driving (and not someone else) and the blood alcohol was over the legal limit when the driver operated the vehicle.
+The defense is almost always that the drinking occurred after parking the car.

-The questions are often was the car running or off?
-Was the car in drive, neutral or park?
-Where the keys in the ignition?
-The Michigan Court of Appeals has found that a person can use a car as a shelter and found that there was no actual physical control because there was no intent to put the car in gear.
-In another case, the Court of Appeals also decided the driver was in actual physical control when the car was put in gear but never moved.
-The act of putting the car in gear placed the car “in a position of posing a significant risk of causing a collision”.
+If a defendant faces OWI in a parked car charge, the judge or jury will want to know if the vehicle was running.
+Was the car in drive, neutral, or park?
+Where are the keys in the ignition?
+The Michigan Court of Appeals has found that a person can use a vehicle as a shelter and found no actual physical control because there was no intent to put the car in gear.
+In another case, the Court of Appeals also decided the driver was physically in control when the vehicle was in gear but never moved.
+Putting the car in gear placed the car “in a position of posing a significant risk of causing a collision.”